 Publishing an Accessibility Course

 I produced a lot less written content overall in 2016, something I’d like to change next year.
 But my efforts didn’t escape into thin air (even if I spent more time on trails outside and away from the computer): I produced 12 video screencasts as part of an accessibility course for Egghead.io: Start Building Accessible Web Applications Today.
 It literally took me years from receiving the screencasting equipment from Egghead in fall 2014 to get the lessons out.
 But they were patient and saw my potential early on, which I appreciate very much!
-I see the timeline of this coming together as aligning with the other big change in my life: finally getting a home and dedicated office of my own.
+The timeline of this came together with another big change in my life: finally getting a home and dedicated office of my own.